gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/fallstudie.md

 The created Seurat Object is saved as an .rds file.
 As this is standard in R and further analysis will be done with R as well, this is a good choice.

-6. For Analyses That Include Randomness, Note Underlying Random Seeds ????????????results of own dataset (including plots) - what changes

-The way the Seurat packages deals with randomness, was confusing for us.
+6. For Analyses That Include Randomness, Note Underlying Random Seeds The way the Seurat packages deals with randomness, was confusing for us.
 The seed is not set in the notebook, but hidden in the Seurat package.
 This leeds to the strange situation that for example the Jack Straw Plot differs visibly, if not significantly, from the tutorial, but there is no random change when run again as expected.
 The difference is due to the different handling of seed values on different operating systems.
 For us it had been nicer to set the seed in the final notebook to avoid confusion.